dobromir-hristov/vuecommunity/docs/guide/learning/how-to-learn-vue.md

 ##### Scaffolded by default

-Laravel [comes with everything you need](https://laravel.com/docs/frontend#writing-vue-components) to get up and running with Vue.
-All you need to do is [compile the assets](#compiling-assets) and then [include the compiled script in a view](https://laravel.com/docs/helpers#method-asset) with the asset helper
+A default install of Laravel [has everything you need](https://laravel.com/docs/frontend#writing-vue-components) to enhance your server-rendered (Blade) templates with Vue components!

 ###### Compiling assets